MultiSafepay/docs/content/payments/methods/prepaid-cards/gift-cards/integration-and-testing.md

     - /payment-methods/gift-cards/test-gift-cards
 ---

-To integrate gift cards using our API, see API Reference – [Gift cards](/api/#gift-card).
+To process gift card payments via our API, see API Reference – [Gift cards](/api/#gift-card).

 For support, email the Integration Team at <integration@multisafepay.com>